 Men tend to have lower body fat to lean tissue ratio than women; reproduction plays a role in the higher body fat percentages for women.

 Tracking your body fat percentage is one way to measure progress on a weight loss or exercise program, but the focus should be on maintaining a balanced diet and healthy exercise goals.
 If you have any questions or concerns regarding your body fat percentage contact Vive Ageless Weight Loss Centers today.
 We have a team of highly trained professionals experienced in weight management and weight control, and we can help you formulate a plan to help achieve your goals.
-For more information, call us or request an appointment.
-We are conveniently located at 166 Madeira Ave Coral Gables, FL 33134, and serve clients from Coral Gables FL, Miami FL, Pinecrest FL, South Miami FL, Coconut Grove FL, and Brickell FL.
+Our clinics are located at two locations in Coral Gables, FL and Pinecrest, FL.
+You can contact us or book an online appointment for both of our locations.
+We serve clients from Coral Gables FL, Miami FL, Pinecrest FL, South Miami FL, Coconut Grove FL, Brickell FL, Kendall FL, Richmond Heights FL, and Westchester FL.